Procurement Glossary

 A consignment warehouse is a physical warehouse on the customer's premises in which the supplier holds goods for its own account and at its own risk.
 The transfer of ownership and invoicing only takes place when the goods are actually removed by the customer.
 The stored materials remain the legal property of the supplier until they are consumed, while the customer has physical control and direct access to the goods.

-In strategic purchasing, consignment warehouses are an important tool for optimizing the supply chain and working capital.
+In strategic Procurement , consignment warehouses are an important tool for optimizing the supply chain and working capital.
 For the procuring company, this model offers the advantage of high material availability with a simultaneous reduction in capital commitment, as payment is only made when the material is actually consumed.
 In return, the supplier benefits from close customer loyalty and can optimize its production and delivery planning through direct consumption data.
-Clearly defined processes for stock management, withdrawal bookings and invoicing as well as a transparent agreement on minimum stock levels, subsequent deliveries and potential excess stock are crucial for success.
+Clearly defined processes for stock management, withdrawal bookings and invoicing as well as a transparent agreement on minimum stock levels, subsequent deliveries and potential excess stock are crucial to success.
 Modern IT systems and automated reporting systems support efficient processing and ensure the necessary transparency for both parties.

 Advantages and disadvantages of consignment warehouses